-Ready for aisle containment curtains?
+Ready for aisle containment?
 Ready to contain your hot or cold aisle?
 Great!
-Containment curtains – hot aisle or cold aisle - offer the best value to total isolation.
+Containment walls, doors, and ceilings - hot aisle or cold aisle - offer the best value to total isolation.

-Prerequisites to Installing a Curtain System in the Data Center
+Prerequisites to Installing a Containment System in the Data Center

-Data Clean positions softwall curtain barriers as the third solution in the sequential path of airflow management improvement.
-Curtains come AFTER implementing hot aisle - cold aisle layout, managing cutouts, and installing in-rack blanking panels!
-The reason for this is that containment curtains serve a purpose to isolate the hot and cold aisles in a computer room.
+Data Clean positions aisle containment as the third solution in the sequential path of airflow management improvement.
+Inter Rack containment comes AFTER implementing hot aisle - cold aisle layout, managing cutouts, and installing in-rack blanking panels!
+The reason for this is that any containment system is only as effective as the weakest component.

-In order for curtains to be most effective, you must first manage by-pass airflow:
+In order for containment to be most effective, you must first manage by-pass airflow:

-Without these critical components in place, aisle isolation cannot be achieved and the curtains will have limited effect.
-Curtains in the data center only really make sense when bypass airflow is managed.
+Without these critical components in place, aisle isolation cannot be achieved and the containment doors and walls will have limited effect.
+Containment in the data center only really make sense when bypass airflow is managed.

-While curtains are the most visible cooling solution, they are also the most expensive.
+While curtains are the most visible cooling solution, they are also the most inexpensive.
 This discussion is specific to softwall curtain systems for data centers and computer rooms.